Sting will reopen the Bataclan concert hall today, as mourners prepare to mark one year since the Paris terrorist attacks.

 Mr Alexander had been on tour with the American band selling merchandise, and tried to play dead when he was approached by one of the gunmen who opened fire.

 Sting said: "In re-opening the Bataclan, we have two important tasks to reconcile.
-First, to remember and honour those who lost their lives in the attack a year ago, and second, to celebrate the life and the music that this historic theatre represents."
+First, to remember and honour those who lost their lives in the attack a year ago, and second, to celebrate the life and the music that this historic theatre represents.

-He added: "In doing so we hope to respect the memory as well as the life-affirming spirit of those who fell.
+"In doing so we hope to respect the memory as well as the life-affirming spirit of those who fell.
 We shall not forget them."

 All revenue from the show will be donated to Life For Paris and 13 Novembre: Fraternite Verite.